 During your eating hours, incorporate healthy whole foods, such as raw vegetables rich in vibrant in color, lean grass-fed proteins, and healthy fats.

 RELATED ARTICLE How To Create An Amazing Nutrition Plan In 5 Easy Steps

 If you want to lose weight fast, then you’ll need to be in a calorie deficit.
 Part of the reason I lost weight so fast, is because I was eating healthier whole foods, and I was consuming fewer calories all around while feeling fuller for longer.
 It was a really nice change!

 By determining your basal metabolic rate (BMR) and your total daily caloric energy expenditure, you can accurately predict, how many calories you need in order to maintain your weight, lose weight or gain lean muscle mass.
 By knowing how many calories you burn, you can calculate how many calories to consume.

 RELATED ARTICLE How To Calculate Your Basal Metabolic Rate

 Like anything, if you’re a beginner and know nothing about nutrition then doing it on your own can be tough and take some time.
 If you want to do it right from the start my best suggestion would be hiring a professional nutrition coach.
-With the help from a certified nutrition coach, you can develop a plan from the very beginning on how to reach your weight loss goals.
+With the help from a certified nutrition coach, you can develop a intermittent fasting for weight loss plan from the very beginning to reach your goals.
 A coach helps keep you accountable, build a customized nutrition plan for you, and teach you about nutrition (including how to fast) along the way, so you can get off on the right step.